kubernetes/website/content/en/docs/concepts/services-networking/ingress.md

 The Ingress controller will provision an implementation specific loadbalancer that satisfies the Ingress, as long as the services (`s1`, `s2`) exist.
-When it has done so, you will see the address of the loadbalancer under the last column of the Ingress.
+When it has done so, you will see the address of the loadbalancer at the Address field.

 {{< note >}}
 **Note:** You need to create a default-http-backend [Service](/docs/concepts/services-networking/service/) if necessary.